votoznotna/next-video-player/docs/CUSTOM_VIDEO_GUIDE.md

 3. **Your video will be automatically**:
    - ✅ Chunked into 2-minute segments
+   - ✅ MP4 format with H.264 codec
+   - ✅ Basic streaming
    - ✅ Metadata stored in database
    - ✅ Frame previews enabled
-   - ✅ Ready to play with YouTube-like features

 ### **Method 2: Add New Video via API**